openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `evidence_supported`: REQUIRED.
 JSON array containing all types of identity evidence the OP uses.
 This array MUST have at least one member.

-`documents_supported`: REQUIRED when `evidence_supported` contains "document" or "id_document".
+`documents_supported`: REQUIRED when `evidence_supported` contains "document".
 JSON array containing all identity document types utilized by the OP for identity verification.
 This array MUST have at least one member.

 `documents_methods_supported`: OPTIONAL.
-JSON array containing the methods the OP supports (see @!predefined_values).
+JSON array containing the methods the OP supports for evidences of type "document" (see @!predefined_values).
 When present this array MUST have at least one member.

 `documents_check_methods_supported`: OPTIONAL.
-JSON array containing the document check methods the OP supports (see @!predefined_values).
+JSON array containing the check methods the OP supports for evidences of type "document" (see @!predefined_values).
 When present this array MUST have at least one member.

 `electronic_records_supported`: REQUIRED when `evidence_supported` contains "electronic\_record".
 JSON array containing all electronic record types the OP supports (see [@!predefined_values]).
 When present this array MUST have at least one member.